 You can connect to your host device either through Bluetooth® wireless technology, or by connecting the Mantis to the host device with the USB-C cable included in your kit.
 Up to five Bluetooth devices and one USB can be connected at one time.

 Note that if a device is connected to the Mantis Q40 via USB, you can have the device automatically start the connection.
-See for available settings options.
+See “Ask to open USB connection” in the User Settings Options Table for available settings options.

 Connecting and Exiting Terminal Mode

-To connect in Terminal mode, make sure you have a Windows®, iOS®, Android, or Mac® device with a screen reader running.
+To connect in Terminal mode, make sure you have a Windows®, iOS®, TVOS®, Android, or Mac® device with a screen reader running.

 To activate Terminal mode: